-The Bone Student Center is excited to begin a renovation and expansion of the building in January 2017.
+The Bone Student Center is excited to begin a renovation and expansion of the building in fall of 2017.
 Numerous focus groups, tasks forces and student input throughout several decades have lead us to the design features and services that will revitalize the Bone Student Center.
 Renovation plans identified the following three imperatives:

 The BSC is often called Illinois State's "living room," but its dark, concrete-heavy design can often appear uninviting.
 The architectural style of the current building is called "brutalist."
 The much-needed renovation will be the first major upgrade for the 43-year-old campus hub, which has 5,000 daily visitors and hosts more than 4,500 events each year.